Elfs, trees and quantum walks: Introduction and summary

 describes a coupling between the two processes.
 In other words, we can think of the elfs process as a subsampling of the random walk from $s$ to $M$.
 A direct consequence of this coupling is that both processes have the same arrival distribution (i.e., $\Pr[Y_\rho = y] = \Pr[X_\tau = y]$ for all $y$), explaining our earlier observation.

+In the terminology of \cite{lovasz1995efficient}, the stopping time $\nu_1$ is a ``local stopping rule'' from $s$ to the elfs distribution.
+The rule has a ``halting state'' (any sink vertex), and hence it is ``mean-optimal'': its expected length $\E[\nu_1]$ is optimal among all stopping rules, and it equals the ``access time'' from $s$ to the elfs distribution.

-We show that the expected length to a stopping time is equal to half the random walk escape time, so that for example $\E[\nu_1] = \ET_s/2$.
+We show that this access time is equal to half the random walk escape time, so that for example $\E[\nu_1] = \ET_s/2$.
 This gives an alternative proof for \cref{eq:intro-ET}.
 It also motivates our conjecture that it is possible to efficiently produce an (approximate) electric flow sample from $s$ using $O(\ET_s)$ steps of a random walk.\footnote{While this seems to follow from the stopping rule, the construction of the stopping rule requires knowledge of the global electric flow, and is hence not feasible to implement.}

 We proceed by giving a random walk interpretation of the escape time $\ET_s = \frac{1}{R_s} \sum_x v^2_x d_x$.
 Letting $\esc_s = 1 + \max\{t \mid X_t = s\}$ denote the time at which the random walk has left $s$ for the final time (before hitting the sink), we show that